 Loving Your G-Spot

 No topic in sexuality draws more attention or interest than the infamous G-Spot.
 Everyone has heard about the mind-blowing orgasms that come with finding your G-Spot, and everyone wants to have them.
 Unfortunately, this sensationalism has done us a bit of a disservice.
-While G-Spot play can be fun for many women, it's not for all.
+While G-Spot play can be fun for many people, it's not for all.
 If you don't think you've found your G-Spot, don't think you've been deprived — it is possible to have mind-blowing sex without G-Spot stimulation.
 But if you want to know more about it, here are the answers to the questions we are most often asked about the G-Spot.

 Does it even exist?
 Does everyone have one?